How to take care of your jumper

 Wool is naturally dirt and odour resistant, so you don't need to wash it too often.
 In fact, we recommend not washing it too much.
 A good airing will usually be enough.

 Turn the jumper inside out.
-Put it in a basin or bucket of warm tepid water.
+Put it in a basin or bucket of warm tepid water - 20 to 30 degrees.

 Add a small amount of mild, gentle detergent designed for wool.
 Too much causes the jumper to felt.
 Do not use a biological one - this can break down the wool's natural proteins.